 f.
 Authorization for Field Placements (with no instruction)

 An institution that intends to place more than ten students from the same program at one site to meet a field experience requirement must receive formal authorization for field placements from the Commission.
 Institutions with authorization for field placements shall be subject to the deceptive trade practices provision as found in §23-2-104, C.R.S., and may be exempted from administrative procedures regarding accreditation at the local site and financial integrity.

+g.
+Authorization for Dual Enrollment

+An institution that intends to offer dual enrollment courses to students at a Colorado high school must receive authorization for such instruction from the Commission.
+Institutions with authorization for dual enrollment instruction shall be subject to the deceptive trade practices provision as found in 23-2-104, C.R.S., and are exempt from administrative procedures regarding accreditation at the local site.
+The authorization shall be renewed annually.

 3.05 “Commission” means the Colorado Commission on Higher Education created pursuant to §23-1-102, C.R.S.